archivistmd/Whiteboarding/README.md

 ### Functional Whiteboarding

+By: Mesha Devan

-Whiteboarding project for week 15 independent project
+Whiteboarding project for week 15 independent project for Epicodus.
+Solving an assigned prompt with in the parameters given.

 ## Prompt